-The government is alleviating the medical personnel shortage through various plans and measures, such as cultivating medical talent from among indigenous communities and outlying islands, encouraging government-sponsored medical school graduates to remain in rural areas after completing their service obligations.
+■ Expand local medical talent pools: The government is alleviating the medical personnel shortage through various measures, such as establishing a system to train government-sponsored medical school graduates in key disciplines, cultivating medical talent from among indigenous communities and offshore islands, and encouraging government-sponsored medical school graduates to remain in rural areas after completing their service obligations.